girlscript/winter-of-contributing/Java/Generics/Generic_Fundamentals_and_Importance/Generics_Fundamentals_And_Importance.md

 }
 ```

 Here we have created a stack data structure of `integer` type with 3 methods `push()`, `pop()` and `peek()`.
 But what if now we want to implement a stack data structure for `float` type or for `String` type?
-Writing seperate classes for each type creates redundancy and makes code difficult to maintain.
+Writing separate classes for each type creates redundancy and makes code difficult to maintain.

 Generics overcome such shortcomings, let's see how this program can be written using generics.
 ```